Step-by-Step Guide to Creating an Event Budget

 Firm up your projected costs

 As you build out your detailed list of line items, continue reaching out to vendors for quotes.
-Taking this approach enables you to work through your list of vendors over a longer period of time, rather than doing all of your vendor outreach at once – right before your final budget is due.
+Taking this approach enables you to work through your list of vendors over a longer period, rather than doing all of your vendor outreach at once – right before your final budget is due.

 Your projected line item costs should be reflected in vendor proposals and quotes.
 At this point, you should be identifying the right vendors for each area of your budget and entering into formal agreements and contracts for the event.